 Just adding ‘photography’ under a Hobbies section is worthless.
 Add a line to further showcase just how exactly you are passionate about it.
 It always helps if the recruiter/organization knows that you’ve other healthy interests.

 For your training and certifications, make sure you add the year and certifying authority as well.
 Other sections can range from Publications (especially in academic profiles), Memberships (of pan-country organizations and non-profits), Conferences, etc.

-We’ve seen a norm where people reserve a separate section of Key Achievements consisting of ALL the achievements across ALL the profiles in their career till date.
+We’ve seen a norm where people reserve a separate section of Key Achievements consisting of ALL the achievements across ALL the profiles in their career to date.
 The downside of that approach is that each achievement of yours ends up becoming just a point in the list.
 An alternative approach can be to place the achievements only under the relevant work profile.

 Consequently, the reader gains an understanding of the context in which the achievement was garnered as well, thus enabling an enhanced appreciation of the same.
 You can have a separate bucket/sub-heading of Key Achievements for each work profile.

 Till now, we’ve given you a vague idea of a mystical entity called ATS which you should be wary of.
 But the ATS is much more than that.
 Once you have figured out how it works, you can use it to your advantage and gain an edge over thousands of other aspirants all vying for the same role that you are.

 It’s always better to write your resume while keeping both the machine (ATS) and the person (HR) in mind.
 Don’t forget - an ATS is only as functional and as effective as the HR behind it.
 So how does an ATS really work?